t-d-k/LibreCrypt/docs/technical_details__mounting_FreeOTFE_volumes.md

 ### Technical Details: Mounting LibreCrypt Volumes

-To mount a container, the following information must be obtained from the user:
+To open a container, the following information must be obtained from the user: